0u812/pysemgen/docs/index.rst

     >>> s = model.X
     >>> r = model.Reaction1

-You can iterate through annotations for a given element.
+The semantic annotations for a given element can be accessed via the `terms` property.
+New annotations can be added using += (using the bqb:is qualifier by default).

     >>> # add a term for X
     >>> model.X.terms += 'http://identifiers.org/chebi/CHEBI:33700'